mrcavalcanti/mosaicoo/docs/sources/auth/okta.md

 ### Map roles

 Grafana can attempt to do role mapping through Okta OAuth.
-In order to achieve this, Grafana checks for the presence of a role using the [JMESPath](http://jmespath.org/examples.html) specified via the `role_attribute_path` configuration option.
+In order to achieve this, Mosaicoo checks for the presence of a role using the [JMESPath](http://jmespath.org/examples.html) specified via the `role_attribute_path` configuration option.

 Grafana uses JSON obtained from querying the `/userinfo` endpoint for the path lookup.
-The result after evaluating the `role_attribute_path` JMESPath expression needs to be a valid Grafana role, i.e. `Viewer`, `Editor` or `Admin`.
+The result after evaluating the `role_attribute_path` JMESPath expression needs to be a valid Mosaicoo role, i.e. `Viewer`, `Editor` or `Admin`.
 Refer to [About users and permissions]({{< relref "../administration/manage-users-and-permissions/about-users-and-permissions.md" >}}) for more information about roles and permissions in Grafana.

 Read about how to [add custom claims](https://developer.okta.com/docs/guides/customize-tokens-returned-from-okta/add-custom-claim/) to the user info in Okta.
 Also, check Generic OAuth page for [JMESPath examples]({{< relref "generic-oauth.md/#jmespath-examples" >}}).

 ### Team Sync (Enterprise only)

-Map your Okta groups to teams in Grafana so that your users will automatically be added to the correct teams.
+Map your Okta groups to teams in Mosaicoo so that your users will automatically be added to the correct teams.

 Okta groups can be referenced by group name, like `Admins`.